-Take a closer look at two paintings by nationally renowned historical artist Don Troiani as well as four objects related to the Battle of Bunker that are on display in our special exhibition, Liberty: Don Troiani’s Paintings of the Revolutionary War, open through Sept.
+Take a closer look at two paintings by nationally renowned historical artist Don Troiani as well as four objects related to the Battle of Bunker that were on display in our special exhibition, Liberty: Don Troiani’s Paintings of the Revolutionary War, which was open Oct.
+16, 2021 through Sept.
 5, 2022.

 Battle of Bunker Hill